ntnn19/AlphaFold3_workflow/README.md

 You are currently in branch **'parallel'**.

+Switch to the 'master' branch of this repository if you plan to execute this workflow in an HPC environment that supports 'consumable resources'.

 The workflow implemented in this branch is slightly different than the one in branch **'master'**.

 Similar to the workflow in branch **'master'**, this workflow supports separate execution of the **CPU** and **GPU** steps.